belangeo/soundgrain/Resources/doc/02_surface.md

 Keyboard Bindings
 -----------------

-When the focus is on the drawing surface:
+Whit the focus on the drawing surface:

 ##### Delete key #####